BrainIB: Interpretable Brain Network-based Psychiatric Diagnosis with Graph Information Bottleneck: Introduction

-In this paper, we take inspiration from the recently proposed subgraph information bottleneck (SIB)~\cite{yu2020graph,yu2021recognizing} and develop a new GNN-based intepretable brain network classification framework that is able to identify the most informative subgraph to the decision and generalizes well to unseen data.
+In this paper, we introduce the information bottleneck principle to brain network analysis and develop a new GNN-based intepretable brain network classification framework that is able to identify the most informative subgraph to the decision and generalizes well to unseen data.
 We term our framework the brain information bottleneck (BrainIB) and evaluate it in two multi-site, large-scale datasets.

-To summarize, our contributions are threefold: \begin{itemize} \item In terms of methodology, our BrainIB makes two improvements over SIB: \begin{itemize} \item Instead of using the mutual information neural estimator (MINE)~\cite{belghazi2018mutual}, the matrix-based R{\'e}nyi's $\alpha$-order entropy functional~\cite{giraldo2014measures,yu2019multivariate} is used to measure mutual information values in graph information bottleneck, which significantly stabilizes the training (see Fig.~\ref{fig:stable}). \item We optimize subgraph generator specifically for brain network analysis, which is able to discover informative edges.
-However, most of subgraph discovery model are always based on the node selection such as SIB \cite{yu2021recognizing}.
-Note that, edges (i.e., functional connectivities) are more critical in psychiatric diagnosis~\cite{wang2021learning}. \end{itemize}
+To summarize, our contributions entail novel advancements in methodology, generalization, interpretability: \begin{itemize} \item In terms of methodology, our BrainIB makes two improvements over current graph IB approaches: \begin{itemize} \item Instead of using the mutual information neural estimator (MINE)~\cite{belghazi2018mutual}, the matrix-based R{\'e}nyi's $\alpha$-order entropy functional~\cite{yu2019multivariate} is used to measure mutual information values in graph information bottleneck, which significantly stabilizes the training ( see Section~\ref{stable} Stable Training Discussion). \item We optimize subgraph generator specifically for brain network analysis, which is able to discover informative edges.

-\item{In terms of generalization capability, we use BrainIB against other $6$ popular brain network classification methods (including SIB) on two multi-site, large-scale datasets, i.e., ABIDE \cite{di2014autism} and REST-meta-MDD \cite{yan2019reduced}.
-Both datasets have more than $1,000$ samples and consist of $17$ independent sites.
-Our BrainIB demonstrates overwhelming performance gain in both $10$-fold and leave-one-site-out cross validations.}

-\item{In terms of interpretability, we obtain disease-specific prominent brain network connections/systems in patients with MDD and ASD.
-Some of our discovered biomarkers are consistent with clinical and neuroimaging findings.}

 \end{itemize}